quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-electron-apps/introduction.md

 Electron uses Chromium for displaying web pages in a separate process called the render process.
 This thread deals with your UI code in `/src` folder.
 You won't be able to use the Node.js power here, but the preload script will allow you to bridge the UI with Node.js.

 ## Main Thread
 In Electron, the process that runs package.json’s main script is called the main process.
 This is the script that runs in the main process and can display a GUI by initializing the renderer thread.
-This thread deals with your code in `/src-electron/electron-main.js` folder.
+This thread deals with your code in `/src-electron/electron-main.[js|ts]`.

 ## Preload Script
-The [preload script](/quasar-cli-vite/developing-electron-apps/electron-preload-script) (`/src-electron/electron-preload.[js|ts]`) is a way for you to inject Node.js stuff into the renderer thread by using a bridge between it and the UI.
+The [preload script](/quasar-cli-webpack/developing-electron-apps/electron-preload-script) (`/src-electron/electron-preload.[js|ts]`) is a way for you to inject Node.js stuff into the renderer thread by using a bridge between it and the UI.
 You can expose APIs that you can then call from your UI.